 3. Tic-Tac-Toe to Go

 Megan over at Balancing Home created this cute little bag because her children are into rocks.
-I added this because I am definitely considering making this for my eleven-year-old sister and my two girls because they spend so much time traveling.
+I added this because I am definitely considering making this for my 11-year-old sister and my 2 girls because they spend so much time traveling.

 Having the tic-tac-toe rocks already available to where all they have to do is pour them out and the board is right there almost makes it easier than card games that could easily go flying everywhere!

-She didn't color the rocks but if you had a child that preferred a certain color, this is an additional creative touch that will give the little ones something extra to enjoy.
+She didn’t color the rocks but if you have a child that prefers a certain color, this is an additional creative touch that will give the little ones something extra to enjoy.